chrisgaun/Manage-Kubernetes-with-DCOS-Days/README.md

 The instructor will give you access to the presentation.

-# Automate First Kubernetes Cluster on DC/OS
+# Automate Kubernetes

+Create and manager your first Kubernetes cluster by following labs [HERE]()

 # Fill Out Survey